lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 # Optimizing yourself

-Lastly, as a company of one, the hard truth is that the company's success is highly dependent on you and will only ever be as successful as you allow it to be.
-Even if we really want it to succeed, some things out of our control like the lack of hardcore passion for our product will get in the way.
-Othertimes, you are your own worst enemy.
+Lastly, as a company of one, the hard truth is that the company's success is highly dependent on you and will only ever be as successful as you allow it to be, either intentionally or unintentionally.
 It's important to practice self-care, delegate when you can and keep yourself well-rounded.

 Here are my best methods for staying even-keeled: